Arthouse Backpacker Hostel Launceston Tasmania

 In the late 1990's, the building became a old mens hostel for the down and out men of Launceston.
 Even today we get the occasional man looking for shelter.
 The building became quite run down with poor maintenance and hard use.

-Luckily the building was bought by a man who had a vision of restoration.
+Luckily the building was bought by a man named Mark who had a vision of restoration.
 He teamed up with CRC Builders who have a passion for Heritage buildings and Tasmania in general.
 Together they secured old photographs and restored the old building back to its old glory - externally.
 Internally the building needed some more work.
-The building was sold to another who undertook some more renovations and ran the place as the 'Old Esplanade' B&B for a few years.
+Mark sold the building to a lady from Victoria named Julie who undertook some more internal renovations and ran the place as the Old Esplanade B&B. It wasnt particularly successful being remotely owned, and the renovations probably werent quite enough for a B&B.

 As we find out more about the colorful history of the beautiful Arthouse Hostel, we will post it here.

 As mentioned on the home page, Arthouse Hostel is the Worlds First Carbon Neutral hostel.
 We have used accurate carbon calculators based on a projected consumption and occupancy, then tripled the requirements to offest the carbon dioxide production.
 We have invested in an urban re-forestation in conjunction with Launceston City Council, making our project multi purpose.
-Unfortunatey, this has been taking too long, so we have planted 60 trees at a property near Mole Creek.
-We used regionally specific trees to compliment those already native to the area.
-We have taken video footage, and will have tha posted soon.
+Its an exciting prospect, an original idea, and fun as well.
+We will post our calculations here soon, and invite comment or correction.